sitomani/4champ/README.md

 ### Main Features of the app

 - Search: Search the AMP database by module, composer, group name or sampletexts.
 - Radio: You can listen to a random set of tunes from the whole collection of over 150000 modules, or stream from the head, i.e. the most recently added ones.
-You can also play from the local collection from set of modules that you've selected to keep for offline mode.
+You can also play from the local collection from set of modules that you've selected to keep for offline mode and build your own custom channels through from search results.
 - Playlists: Build your own playlists from modules.
 - Local Collection: store modules locally - persistent storage for off-line listening of modules.
 - Settings: Control stereo separation, sound interpolation etc.